 Infection with some types of HPV can cause abnormal tissue growth and other changes to cells, which can lead to cervical cancer.
 Infection with other forms of HPV can also cause genital warts.
 Other types of HPV infection can cause minor problems, such as common skin warts and verrucas.
 Around 30 types of HPV are transmitted through sexual contact, including those that can cause cervical cancer and genital warts.
 Genital warts are the most common sexually transmitted infection (STI) in the UK.
 HPV infection is also linked to vaginal cancer and vulval cancer, although both are rare conditions.

-All of the GP partners provide maternity services to their patients.
+All of the GP partners provide maternity services to their patients as does our community midwife.

 On discovering that you are pregnant you should phone the midwife central booking line on 0131 536 2009